kameda-yoshinari/IMISToolExeA/600/pytorch_advanced-revised/2_objectdetection/README.md

+section 2 object detection
-Top folder of the pytorch_advanced (revised for Google Colaboratory), provided by KAMEDA Yoshinari.
+... the pytorch_advanced (revised for Google Colaboratory) ... provided by KAMEDA Yoshinari.